Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 Backlogs and Roadmaps:

 Backlogs show you all the work that needs to get done for a specific project; this often includes work that needs to get done for a project that your roadmap visualizes.
 Backlogs can feel like a growing pile of work for your team (and they often are).
-Because of this, you need to prioritize your backlog regularly.
+Because of this, you need to prioritize Jira backlog refinement regularly.

-Because many Jira project managers are on agile teams, they’ll work on backlog items in Sprints, which Jira also supports.
-Sprints often follow two-week periods, but a Sprint’s time period can vary from organization to organization.
+Because many Jira project managers are on agile teams, they’ll work on backlog items in sprints, which Jira also supports.
+Sprints often follow two-week periods, but a sprint’s time period can vary from organization to organization.

 Gantt vs. Roadmap: Is It Just Semantics?